-With these great game night ideas, the right mood, and a little bit of alcohol, you’d be surprised how fun and raucous playing good old-fashioned games with friends can get.
-At once intimate and interactive, staying in for game night is going to be your new favorite way to spend a Saturday night—trust us.
+With these great adult game night ideas, the right mood, and a little bit of alcohol, you’d be surprised how fun and raucous playing good old-fashioned games with friends can get.
+At once intimate and interactive, staying in for a game night is going to be your new favorite way to spend a Saturday evening—trust us.
 Keep reading for six tips on hosting the best game night ever (along with some of our go-to party games for adults).
 We guarantee it will become a tradition.

 If you’ve ever tried to play Balderdash with three people, you know it’s possible but pretty anticlimactic and really just not much fun.
 Most games need a critical cohort of about five people to really feel festive and exciting, but too big a group and the games become unwieldy.
 Try inviting between five and eight friends, as it’s rare that every person you invite can make it.

 Whip up a special drink in honor of the evening’s festivities in one large batch in advance, so you’re not stuck on bartender duty.
 Game night is not the time to play mixologist, as constant breaks will interrupt the flow and make things less enjoyable for everyone.
 Mulled wine is the perfect winter drink to prepare prior to guests’ arrival for a cozy evening at home.
 Check out this awesome recipe for mulled wine, pictured above, here.
 For an even easier option, buy festive flavors of canned ales from local breweries.